lucasdietrich/AVRTOS/readme.md

 ### Generate Rust bindings

+Install bindgen with:

+	- `cargo install bindgen-cli`

-Script [rust-avrtos-sys/scripts/gen.sh](rust-avrtos-sys/scripts/gen.sh) generates the Rust bindings for the C API.
+Script [rust-avrtos-sys/scripts/bindgen.sh](rust-avrtos-sys/scripts/bindgen.sh) generates the Rust bindings for the C API.
 It takes care only `avrtos` API is generated (mainly structures and functions).
 The bindgen targets the `atmega2560` cpu variant only, bingen relies on clang which has a *experimental* support for AVR.
 Default configuration constants are provided, most of the constants are not used by the headers, only constants which enable/disable